Maria Kamm: Impact on women's education in Tanzania

 Affectionately known as "Mama Kamm", she has been recognized nationally for her work, and is considered a role model for women in the country.

 In 2014, Kamm was selected as the Tanzanian Woman of the Year, for her work in education.
-She was also featured in an episode on the Tanzanian television program, Malkia wa Nguvu, translated in English as Strong Queen, which features women who have achieved success.
+She was also featured in an episode on the Tanzanian television program Malkia wa Nguvu ("Strong Queen"), which features women who have achieved success.

-Ms. Notburga Aphonce Maskini, former vice-president of Trade Union Congress of Tanzania and former Chief Administrative officer in the Prime Minister's office, cites Kamm as one of her role models.
+Notburga Aphonce Maskini, former vice-president of Trade Union Congress of Tanzania and former chief administrative officer in the prime minister's office, cites Kamm as one of her role models.
 She credits Kamm for her role in helping women advance in Tanzania.
-She noted, "Her earnest heart, her work as a headmistress, and patroness has resulted in our country getting outstanding leadership in our country."
+She said, "Her earnest heart, her work as a headmistress, and patroness has resulted in our country getting outstanding leadership."

 Awards

 Kamm has received several awards for her work: